-With many retailers pivoting to online sales and contactless payments in response to the ongoing coronavirus pandemic, cybercriminals have increased their focus on the sector in the hope of stealing valuable credit card information.
+With many retailers pivoting to online sales and contactless payments over the past 18 months, cybercriminals have increased their focus on the sector in the hope of stealing valuable credit card information.
 What is the cyber threat to retailers, and how can your retail business protect itself from cyber-attack?

-Retail is one of the most targeted sectors for cyber-attacks in 2020.
+Retail is one of the most targeted sectors for cyber-attacks in 2021.
 The coronavirus pandemic has forced retailers to adapt to survive, regardless of their size.
-Whilst smaller retailers have begun moving to card payments and online operations, larger retailers have focused on harnessing big data to achieve efficiencies and maximise profit margins.
+While smaller retailers have moved to card payments and online operations, larger retailers have focused on harnessing big data to achieve efficiencies and maximise profit margins.

 This has introduced new threat vectors as retailers’ attack surfaces have expanded, and these threat vectors are being exploited by cybercriminals keen to steal money and confidential financial information.
 Data is the new currency for cybercriminals, who focus not just on money and goods but also customers’ personal data that can be stolen and sold online.
 And with high staff turnover and seasonal workers, retailers face threats from not just cybercriminals, but also insider threats.